 All of us mere mortals can just ask two questions each day:

-The depressing bit, and the reason these questions are so often so hard, is a double whammy: the things we need to finish often needed to be started a long time ago (the best time to plant a tree is 20 years ago etc) and the things we need to start won’t pay off for a long time (if ever) so they are easily deferred.
+The depressing bit, and the reason these questions are so often so hard, is a double whammy: the things we need to finish often needed to be started a long time ago (the best time to plant a tree is 20 years ago) and the things we need to start won’t pay off for a long time (if ever) so they are easily deferred.

+I wonder if advice like this is even harder to understand if you live in a city or in a place with a temperate climate.
+Maybe it’s easier in the countryside or closer to the poles, where the change of seasons are more explicit.
 The biblical advice about there being a time to plant seeds and a time to harvest (and a time to rest) is more obvious where failing to do those things in the right season means missing the window for another whole year.2

 Make hay while the sun shines.
 Pick fruit when it falls.

 When we forecast future growth it’s easy to draw smooth lines that go up and to the right.